sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 With every unlocked achievement, we earn more $, and our social status grows.
 We are moving towards our dream.
 We are happy, and life is good.

-> But job promotion is a tool that employers use, so we stay at the company longer.
+> But job promotion is a tool that employers use, to make us stay at the company longer.

 ---